 (b) Operational assignments.
 There are few positions afforded to SSGs.
 To enhance serious consideration for promotion, the 79R PDM requires successful completion of an operational assignment.
 The focus during this phase of a career must be on continuing the development and refinement of leadership skills, and tactical and technical expertise.
 The NCO becomes grounded in solid doctrinal procedures and builds a strong technical and tactical foundation for future assignments within United States Army Recruiting Command (USAREC) through career progression assignments.
-The SSG is responsible for gathering intelligence, building enduring community-centric networks, identifying recruiting targets within their environment and leveraging technology to complement and enable their leader skills.
-They decisively tell i.
+The SSG is responsible for gathering intelligence, building enduring community-centric networks, identifying recruiting targets within their environment, and leveraging technology to complement and enable their leader skills.
+They decisively tell The Army Story and their personal story to acquire human capital for the Army.
+Additionally, SSGs, who perform successfully in skill level 4 positions, are considered best qualified for promotion.
+The following duty descriptions are for operational assignments:

+i.
 Station Commander.
 (NPS, AMEDD, SORB and Chaplain) NCOs direct and lead Army recruiting stations in geographically dispersed areas with diverse populations.
 They supervise NCOs and are responsible for their professional development, morale, health, and welfare.
 They account for and train Future Soldiers awaiting entry onto active duty and maintain relationships with high schools, colleges, and community partners in the local community.
 They must maintain control and accountability of equipment and all sensitive items and are responsible for the station achieving its assigned recruiting objectives.